onap/policy-parent/docs/drools/pdpdEngine.rst

     db-migrator -s ALL -o report

-For example in the official frankfurt delivery:
+For example in the official guilin delivery:

 .. code-block:: bash